Chris Fieggen – 1960s Pioneer Programmer

 In addition to the actual GE-225 instructions in this program, which are mainly of interest to programmers and computer geeks like me, the source code contains other snippets that could be of interest to demographers and history buffs.

-The “Male salary table” (as mentioned above) indicates that there was a separate table for females.
-Although there was a strong “Women's Lib” movement back in the 1960s, it would be decades yet before institutions began to address all the issues of gender equality.
+As mentioned previously, the code included a “Male salary table” – thus there was also a separate “Female salary table”.
+Despite there being a strong “Women's Lib” movement back in the 1960s, it would be decades yet before institutions began to address all the issues of gender equality.
 Equal pay would certainly have made programs like “S05” much simpler!

 Some people may likewise find it interesting to study other aspects of payroll in the 1960s, such as normal working hours, overtime, special duties, allowances, deductions, taxes, pensions, etc.